eternalshadow7/Family-Gathering-App/README.md

-The app's name is called Family Gathering, but on the github files, it's called againVid. /n logo is by Kyle Soo Hoo
+The app's name is called Family Gathering, but on the github files, it's called againVid.
+Logo is by Kyle Soo Hoo